TheAleRios/python-calculator-tests-challenge/README.md

 ## Reports
 Reports in html and json will be generated in the report folder after each test run.
 If already exists the existing reports will be updated.

+## Findings
+All findings and bugs will go into Findings doc file in root folder.

 ## Contributing